 Stick them to the body as shown in the photo.

 Roll two 8 g balls of white flower paste.
 Form two egg shapes.
-Using your index finger press the elements to form an indentation as shown in the photo.
+Press with your index finger to create an indentation as shown in the photo.

-Use the finer side of the dresden tool to mark lines as shown in the photo.
+Use the fine end of the dresden tool to mark lines as shown in the photo.

-Round the toes slightly and deepen the lines with a scalpel.
+Round the toes slightly with your fingers and deepen the lines with a scalpel.